dogweather/forkful/content/en/vba/testing-and-debugging/printing-debug-output.md

 ---
 date: 2024-02-01 21:30:20.780352-07:00
-description: "Printing debug output in Visual Basic for Applications (VBA) involves\
+description: "How to: In VBA, the `Debug.Print` statement is the workhorse for printing\
-  \ strategically placing print statements within your code to display variable values,\u2026"
+  \ debug information to the Immediate Window in the Visual Basic Editor (VBE).
+To\u2026"
 lastmod: '2024-03-13T22:44:59.936774-06:00'
 model: gpt-4-0125-preview
-summary: Printing debug output in Visual Basic for Applications (VBA) involves strategically placing print statements within your code to display variable values, execution flow, or custom debug messages.
+summary: In VBA, the `Debug.Print` statement is the workhorse for printing debug information to the Immediate Window in the Visual Basic Editor (VBE).
 title: Printing debug output
 weight: 33
 ---